sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/introduction.md

 The SidecarTridge TOS emulator comprises several key components, each playing a vital role in its functionality and ease of use.
 Below is a list and description of the main components:

 1. **[SidecarTridge ROM Emulator Board](/sidecartridge-rom/)**: This is the core of the SidecarTridge TOS emulator.
-It leverages the Programmable Input Output (PIO) features of the Raspberry RP2040 to emulate a ROM chip at the signal level.
+It leverages the Programmable Input Output (PIO) features of the Raspberry RP2040 and RP235x to emulate a ROM chip at the signal level.
 This board houses the necessary circuitry and flash memory to store multiple custom ROMs, provides the interface for USB connectivity, and communicates with the Atari ST bus through  TTL (5 volts)to CMOS (3.3 Volts) bus level shifters.

 2. **SidecarTridge Atari ST Model Carrier Board**: The carrier boars are designed to fit seamlessly into various models of the Atari ST series, including the ST, STE, Mega ST, and Mega STE.
 It connects the ROM emulator board to the Atari ST bus, allowing the emulator to communicate with the motherboard and provide the necessary signals transparently.
 The current versions of the carriers boards are designed to fit the Atari ST, STE, and Mega STE models with 2 ROM sockets, but a six ROM socket version is in development.

-3. **USB Cable**: A standard USB-C cable is needed to connect the SidecarTridge ROM emulator board to a computer.
+3. **USB Cable (Optional)**: A standard USB-C cable is needed to connect the SidecarTridge ROM emulator board to a computer.
 This connection is used for transferring TOS image files and custom ROMs to the emulator, making it appear as a mass storage device for easy file management.
 The USB cable also provides power to the emulator during the firmware update process and file transfer.

-4. **RESCUE connector**: The RESCUE connector is a crucial accessory for troubleshooting and recovery.
+4. **RESCUE connector (Optional)**: The RESCUE connector is a crucial accessory for troubleshooting and recovery.
 In case of any issues with a new ROM image, the RESCUE cable can be used to restore the system to a known good TOS version, ensuring the Atari ST can boot correctly and reliably.

 These components work together to provide a seamless and user-friendly experience, enabling users to manage and switch between different TOS versions and custom ROMs with ease.
 The SidecarTridge TOS emulator offers a modern and efficient solution for enhancing the capabilities of the Atari ST series computers.